jaredbwasserman/drift/source/classic/README.md

 ## Description
 Modifies default UI frames so you can click and drag to move and scale.

-Once you move a frame, that frame will remain there until you move it again (even after logging out).
+Left-click and drag anywhere to move a frame.
+Right-click and drag up or down to scale a frame.
+Position and scale for each frame are saved.

 This is the classic version of the addon.
 The retail version is [Drift (Retail)](https://www.curseforge.com/wow/addons/drift).